Meet the author

 A Singer Becomes a Writer

 My first novel was published, to my surprised delight, in 1995, and since then I’ve been publishing steadily, sometimes against the odds.
 The Terrorists of Irustan represents my passion for feminist social science fiction, and The Glass Harmonica my love of music, as does The Singers of Nevya.
 The Child Goddess speaks to both my love of children and concern for those who are abused or abandoned, and to my fascination with religious life.
-The three Toby Bishop novels set out in a different direction, but the undercurrent of feminism still flows through them, with young women characters who take control of their own destiny and refuse to give up control of their lives.
+The three Toby Bishop novels set out in a different direction, but the undercurrent of feminism still flows through them, with women characters who believe in their own destiny and refuse to give up control of their lives.
 There is no music, but there are horses and dogs and a faintly operatic sense of drama that is consistent with my other work.

-I think, no matter how varied our experiences, we writers express our world view in whatever stories we undertake.
+I think, no matter how varied our experiences, we writers express our world view in the stories we undertake.
 My novel Mozart’s Blood returns to my interest in music and history, with a dash of spice from the world of speculative fiction.
 The Brahms Deception combines romance, history, and music, facilitated by time travel.
-Next, The Glass Butterfly!

 My stories are set sometimes in the past, occasionally in the future, and often, especially with The Glass Butterfly, in a rather strange and mysterious present.
 I hope not to be restricted to any one genre, because so many of them interest me.